Volvo to communicate on IT unit review on April 24

-STOCKHOLM Truck maker Volvo (VOLVb.ST) said on Tuesday it would reveal the future of its IT unit on April 24 when it is due to release its report on the first quarter.
+STOCKHOLM, March 31 Truck maker Volvo said on Tuesday it would reveal the future of its IT unit on Apr.
+24 when it is due to release its report on the first quarter.

 Volvo had said earlier it would finalise a review of its IT unit at the latest this quarter, which ends on Tuesday.